 The plan establishes a \$250,000 fund to support business and the community through the pandemic and the recovery.
-An economic task force is being established in conjunction with the fund, made up of community business leaders, representatives from our major retail and industrial precincts and specialist Council staff in the areas of economic development, tourism, regulatory services, events and creative services.
+An Economic Task Force is being established in conjunction with the fund, made up of community business leaders, representatives from our major retail and industrial precincts and specialist council staff in the areas of economic development, tourism, regulatory services, events and creative services.

-Kingston Park Kiosk
+Kingston Park Kiosk - \$300,000

-We have allocated \$300,000 towards the first stage of construction for a new kiosk at Kingston Park.
+Proposed over two financial years, and subject to a business case, we have allocated \$300,000 towards the design and first stage of construction of a new kiosk at Kingston Park near the Brighton Caravan Park.

-Brighton Caravan Park - Stage 2, \$750,000 As a key, income-generating council business, the Brighton Caravan Park helps to alleviate the rate burden on residents and private businesses.
+Brighton Caravan Park - Stage 2, \$750,000

+As a key, income-generating council business, the Brighton Caravan Park helps to alleviate the rate burden on residents and private businesses.
 Council will replace timeworn facilities with new sites, cabins and administration buildings.
 This will create stronger visitor appeal, grow the commercial revenue of the caravan park and enhance the city's tourism activities.
+The construction of stage two is subject to Council approving a business case.

-Wigley Reserve Playspace and Fitness Hub, 20/21 funding - \$500,000
+Wigley Reserve Playspace and Fitness Hub, 20/21 funding - \$500,000 plus an additional \$500,000 in State Government Funding

 The upgrade of Wigley Reserve playspace and fitness hub commenced in April this year and will be completed by October 2020.
+This \$1 million project is half funded by the state government.

-Glenelg Town Hall, Stage 3 - \$1.3 million In 2017-18 we identified a range of restoration works needed to maintain this important, historic State Heritage listed building.
-In 2020-21, Council has allocated \$1.3 million to commence the third stage of a multi-year program of repair works to ensure the building can be enjoyed for many years to come.
+Glenelg Town Hall, Stage 3 - \$1.3 million

+In 2017-18 we identified a range of restoration works needed to maintain this important, historic State Heritage listed building.
+In 2020-21, council has allocated \$1.3 million to commence the third stage of a multi-year program of repair works to ensure the building can be enjoyed for many years to come.